peterhinch/micropython-async/TUTORIAL.md

 # 8 Modifying uasyncio

-The library is designed to be extensible, an example being the `asyncio_priority` module.
-By following the following guidelines a module can be constructed which alters the functionality of asyncio without the need to change the official library.
+The library is designed to be extensible.
+By following these guidelines a module can be constructed which alters the functionality of asyncio without the need to change the official library.
 Such a module may be used where `uasyncio` is implemented as frozen bytecode.

 Assume that the aim is to alter the event loop.
 The module should issue